 What is the difference between residential and datacenter proxies?

-Initially, both residential and datacenter proxies are used to hide your real IP address when browsing online.
-You might need to hide your IP address if you, let’s say, have been blocked by a certain website, regardless whether for malicious intent, or just when trying to access geo-blocked content such as Netflix, YouTube, or whilst searching for cheapest flight tickets available online.
+Both residential and datacenter proxies hide your real IP address when browsing online.
+This helps if you can’t access a certain website because you are banned, or when you are trying to access geo-blocked content such as Netflix, YouTube, or whilst you are searching for cheapest flight tickets.

 In this article you will find answers to the following questions:

 - What are datacenter proxies and why use them?

 - What are residential proxies and why use them?